Prenup for a Startup 4: How to disagree better

-A very, very long time ago I read an article about marriage and the arguments couples have.
-Essentially it said that the recurring fight you have in your first year will set the tone and content for the rest of your relationship and that issue, if not resolved, will most often be the reason you eventually break up.
+Many years ago I read an article about marriage and the arguments couples have.
+Essentially the author said that the recurring fights you have in your first year of being together will set the tone and content for the rest of your relationship and that issue, if not resolved, will most often be the reason you eventually break up.

-Our default position is to become rigid and defensive and start looping an argument, again and again and again with increasing frustration and decreasing ability to transform it.
-You almost know the script off by heart.
+Our default position is to become rigid and defensive and start looping an argument, again and again; with increasing frustration because we are not getting our point across and feeling misunderstood and decreasing ability to transform the argument and actually hear our partner.
+Before you know it the old script starts playing in your head and in your behaviour.

-It would be much more beneficial to take the time to dig deeper, do some self-reflection and figure out what the underlying needs are.
+It would be much more beneficial for both founders to take the time to dig deeper, do some self-reflection, figure out what the underlying needs really are and then come back to the discussion with an openness to understand each other better.
 The content of the recurring argument is seldom what is actually important to the parties.

 Are you really arguing about timekeeping, or are you in fact arguing about trust?
+Are you truly arguing about who is doing what, or are you actually arguing about not feeling supported?
 Where have you had these arguments before?
-You don't wake up one morning and think: "This is a good day for an argument about trust."
+You don't wake up one morning and think: "This is a good day for an argument about power and control."
 Everything has a history and a context.
-What is the origin of your needs and repetitive arguments?
+What is the origin of your needs and content of the repetitive arguments?
+When you are stuck in conflict, who does your co-founder remind you of?

 It takes courage and vulnerability to have a true conversation but you will only be able to resolve the conflict and start having a different conversation if you feel that you have been seen, heard and acknowledged.
 By your co-founder and yourself!

-Because I know and understand how head-in-the-hands tiring it can be to have the same fight all the time without getting anywhere, except out the door, I've made a list of some useful tips to reduce recurring conflict and communication failure between founders:
+I know and understand how head-in-the-hands tiring it can be to have the same fight all the time without getting anywhere, except out the door.
+Below is a of list useful tips and suggestions to implement that will help reduce recurring conflict and communication failure between founders:

 Have the difficult discussion!
 The longer you avoid it and hope it will disappear, the more it leaks into your relationship.